kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

+<dl><dt>06 July 2019</dt></dl>Discovered I neglected to order one component needed for board completion.
+Ordered it from USA, and I expect arrival in a week maybe.
+Discoverd a silkscreen imperfection and posted a new PCB layout on this site only (not on OSH Park site until my next PCB order happens) correcting it.

 <dl><dt>03 July 2019</dt></dl>Today I placed my electronics component order that I expect will complete my purchase of all remaining components I need to populate and energize the first rendition of this project.
 Enough of the order should arrive in two days to get it working.

 <dl><dt>01 July 2019</dt></dl>To view a high resolution image of the PCB I have on order, click on the low resolution one here: https://oshpark.com/shared_projects/S2iFzmFE